 Oh, and did we mention the lake?
 It’s a large lake too, not a glorified pond, so much so, the pupils row and sail on it.
-And let’s not forget the treehouse on the island in the centre of the lake, accessed only by row boat or a the rope bridge.
+And let’s not forget the treehouse on the island in the centre of the lake, accessed only by row boat or a rope bridge.
+Very Swallows and Amazons.

 MUSIC AND DRAMA

 Both are strong at Aldro, although perhaps sometimes overshadowed by the academic and sporting successes.
 Every form from years 3 to 8 has one drama lesson each week, with an emphasis on building confidence, self-esteem and drama skills.
 Lamda is also taught at the school, by a husband and wife team of professional actors, and more than half of all pupils choose to take these additional lessons.